snapshot-labs/sx-starknet/README.md

 - Ethereum tests in `tests/ethereum`: Tests for our solidity contracts
 - Starknet tests in `tests/starknet`: Tests for our cairo contracts
-- Cross chain tests in `tests/crosschain`: Tests that will cover interaction between L1 and L2 contracts.
+- Cross chain tests in `tests/crosschain`: Tests that will cover interaction between solidity and cairo contracts.

 To run these tests locally: